kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 {% endhighlight %}

-+ The reason that the key size is 512 although we decided on 256 is explained on the [ArchWiki article on dm-crypt encryption] (https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#Encryption_options_for_LUKS_mode):
++ The reason that the key size is 512 although we decided on 256 is explained on the [Arch Wiki article on dm-crypt encryption] (https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#Encryption_options_for_LUKS_mode):

     > XTS splits the supplied key in half.
 So to use AES-256 instead of AES-128 you
     > would have to set the XTS key-size to 512.